UK vs US: Which is Better for International Students

 The application process for US universities is lengthy and spans throughout the year.
 Here are the steps for the US university application process:

-• List your university/ college preferences: Your first step is finding out your course and potential US universities or colleges with more chances of getting admission.
+• list items List your university/ college preferences: Your first step is finding out your course and potential US universities or colleges with more chances of getting admission.
 While listing, consider various factors like the institution’s academic standards, job prospects after study, total cost of study, etc.

-• Evaluate your transcripts per the US formats: US universities require your academic and financial documents to be translated to US formats which you can do through WES (World Evaluation Services).
+• list items Evaluate your transcripts per the US formats: US universities require your academic and financial documents to be translated to US formats which you can do through WES (World Evaluation Services).
 Learn more about WES Evaluation

 Convert your grades to the US scale.
 Use the Grade Convertor.

-• Apply for scholarships: Once you get an offer letter from the university, you can apply for scholarship options.
+• list items Apply for scholarships: Once you get an offer letter from the university, you can apply for scholarship options.
 However, not all scholarships have the same application period, and there is no need to apply separately for some scholarships.
 Explore the scholarship page for more details

-• Gather money to fund your studies: Your visa application will be completed only if you can afford your studies in the US.
+• list items Gather money to fund your studies: Your visa application will be completed only if you can afford your studies in the US.
 Before applying for a student visa, you must gather enough funds to be shown as proof in the visa application process.
 At this stage, you can apply for an education loan to show proof of funds.

-• Receive Form I-20: If your application is accepted, the university will send you the Form I-20, which provides supporting information regarding your student status in the US.
+• list items Receive Form I-20: If your application is accepted, the university will send you the Form I-20, which provides supporting information regarding your student status in the US.
 You need this document when you attend the US consular visa interview.

-• Attend US consular interview: Schedule your US visa interview at the nearest US embassy or consulate once your visa application is accepted.
+• list items Attend US consular interview: Schedule your US visa interview at the nearest US embassy or consulate once your visa application is accepted.
 You need to bring relevant documents like I-20, DS-160, passport, etc., to the visa interview.

 Common App: Your undergraduate application can be sent directly to the US university or through Common App, a non-profit membership organization for centralized UG applications.
 It covers 1,000 US academic institutions across 50 states and 20 countries and is known for US admission applications.